-It’s fall and although the daytime temperature are still quite nice, we’re starting to get some frost; especially on clear evenings.
+It’s fall and although the daytime temperatures are still quite nice, we’re starting to get some frost; especially on clear evenings.

 Frost protection often relies on trapping heat present in the soil so it stays around the plants.